JJ/string-mmm/README.md

    make test
    make install

-COPYRIGHT AND LICENCE
+##COPYRIGHT AND LICENCE

-Put the correct copyright and licence information here.

-Copyright (C) 2013 by Juan J. Merelo Guervós
+Copyright (C) 2013,2016 by Juan J. Merelo Guervós

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.16.0 or,